seequent/pure_interface/README.rst

 A Python interface library that disallows function body content on interfaces and supports adaption.

-Features:
+Jump to the `Quick Reference`_.

+**Features:**
-    * Prevents implementation code in an interface class
+    * Prevents code in method bodies of an interface class
-    * Works just like a python abc abstract classes (to get IDE support)
+    * Ensures that method overrides have compatible signatures
-    * Allows concrete implementations flexibility to implement abstract properties as attributes.
+    * Allows concrete implementations the flexibility to implement abstract properties as instance attributes.
+    * Supports interface adaption.
     * Treats abc interfaces that do not include any implementation as a pure interface type.
       This means that ``class C(PureInterface, ABCInterface)`` will be a pure interface if the abc interface meets the no function body content criteria.
-    * Fallback to duck-type checking for ``Interface.provided_by(a)``
+    * Supports optional duck-type checking for ``Interface.provided_by(a)`` and ``Interface.adapt(a)``
-    * Ensure that method overrides have a the same signature
-    * Warns if ``provided_by`` did a duck-type check when inheritance or registering would work.
+    * Warns if ``provided_by`` did a duck-type check when inheritance would work.
-    * Support interface adaption.
-    * Support python 2.7 and 3.5+
+    * Supports python 2.7 and 3.5+

 A note on the name
 ------------------
 The phrase *pure interface* applies only to the first design goal - a class that defines only an interface with no implementation is a pure interface.
-In every other respect the zen of 'practicality beats purity' applies, particularly with respect to retrofitting interfaces to existing code.
+In every other respect the zen of 'practicality beats purity' applies.

 Installation
 ------------